cairdac-rd/script-language-fibo-benchmarks/README.md

 # Script-Language-Fibo-Benchmarks

-Benchmarks of several script languages found github
+Benchmarks of several script languages found on github.
+Only the execution time of the fibbonacci function was used in the comparaison (fib(36) = 14930352).

 ### Method
 The tests were made on Win10 64 bits Desktop with Intel i7-8700 CPU @ 3.2 GHz and 16 GB of RAM.